 Event Formats

 Event formatting can be a primary deciding factor on whether to attend a tournament or not.
-With over 2,000 players attending events in 2022 and nearly 10,000 having competed in 2023, we developed the formats below so participants can anticipate seeing similar formats regardless of the event date and/or location they plan to attend with APA.
-Check out those formats and event expectations below.
+With over 2,000 players attending events in 2022, nearly 10,000 having competed in 2023 and over 15,000 participants in 2024, we developed the formats below so participants can anticipate seeing similar formats, regardless of the event date and/or location, when they plan to attend with APA.
+Check out those formats and event expectations below along with additional Terms & Conditions relevant to play.

 Seeding/Tie Breakers – seeding will be done based off overall record, head to head results, and then score differential.
 A 2-way tie is broken by head-to-head results with a 3-way tie being broken by score differential.
 Should there be a tie in score differential within a 3-way tie, the head-to-head result within that matchup will determine the higher seed between those teams.